CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 ## Definitions

 ## Major stakeholders

-The computer security firm
+The computer security firm,
 The local, state, inter-state , and national government The main branch of the company
 The Jacksonville branch